Mature Masculine

 A healthy beginner's mind in the Seeker:

-Stays curious: It keeps questioning, even in familiar territory.
+Stays curious: Questions even familiar territory.

 The Seeker knows that thinking he has arrived ends growth.